 Sponsor Lynn Foubert, Director, Premier Community Health and Care Management Metrics The size and number of contribution awards.
 Budget \$200,000 per year Intervention Goal Goal #1: Community Health Improvement : Community activities or programs that respond to community needs and seek to achieve objectives including improving access to health services, enhancing public health, and advancing increased general knowledge.
 Goal #2: Community-Building Activities : Community-building activities improve the community's health and safety by addressing the root causes of health problems, such as poverty, homelessness, environmental hazards, etc. These activities strengthen the community's capacity to promote the health and well-being of its residents by offering the expertise and resources of the health care organization Description Grant-making policy and specific grant decisions for community benefits contributions are made by the Community Benefits Executive Committee (or designees).
 The size and number of contribution awards are related to the amount of money available each year and vary year to year.
 Awards are typically in the range of \$500 to \$8,000.
 All projects: Addresses health system priorities: Premier Health's priorities include behavioral health/substance abuse, birth outcomes, and chronic disease management.
 Addresses social determinants: Social determinants are all the environmental factors that influence your health, including early childhood development, employment opportunities, food insecurity, air and water quality, transportation, educational attainment, public safety, and housing.
-Addresses health equity and disparities: Health disparities are the differences in health outcomes based on race, ethnicity, sexual orientation, and/or socio-economic status.
+Addresses health equity and disparities: Health equity is achieved when immutable characteristics such as race, gender, sexual identity, and more are not correlated to higher rates of adverse health outcomes.
+Health disparities are the differences in health outcomes based on race, ethnicity, sexual orientation, and/or socio-economic status.
 Upstream approach: An upstream approach addresses the community factors that shape health before any clinical intervention is necessary (also known as social determinants of health).
 These factors can include fields as diverse as affordable housing, public safety, access to healthy food, and economic opportunity.
-Integration: Partnerships that align the practices and perspectives of communities, health systems and public health under a shared vision, establishing new roles while continuing to draw upon the strengths of each partner Local: Partnerships that engage neighborhood residents and community leaders as key voices and thought leaders throughout all stages of planning and implementation Data-driven and evidence-based: Partnerships that use data from both clinical and community sources as a tool to identify key needs, measure meaningful change, and facilitate transparency amongst stakeholders to generate actionable insights; Partners mirroring proven strategies that facilitate tangible change.
-None
+Integration: Partnerships that align the practices and perspectives of communities, health systems and public health under a shared vision, establishing new roles while continuing to draw upon the strengths of each partner Local: Partnerships that engage neighborhood residents and community leaders as key voices and thought leaders throughout all stages of planning and implementation Data-driven and evidence-based: Partnerships that use data from both clinical and community sources as a tool to identify key needs, measure meaningful change, and facilitate transparency amongst stakeholders to generate actionable insights; mirroring proven strategies that facilitate tangible change.
+Partners None